 MEASURE OF DAMAGES

 The measure of damages for an eminent domain case is the amount of just compensation you are entitled to receive by law.
 In order to ensure you receive maximum compensation under the law, we recommend that you consult with an eminent domain lawyer.
-Once you accept the government’s offer, the eminent domain case is over and it is highly unlikely you will receive additional compensation for your property.
+Once you accept the government’s offer, the eminent domain case is over and it is unlikely you will receive additional compensation for your property.
 It is important to understand that you may be entitled to more money than the government is offering.
-We recommend that you consult with a lawyer before accepting any offer.

 Under North Carolina law, the measure of damages is set forth in N.C.G.S. § 136-112:

 The following shall be the measure of damages to be followed by the commissioners, jury or judge who determines the issue of damages:

 (1) Where only a part of a tract is taken, the measure of damages for said taking shall be the difference between the fair market value of the entire tract immediately prior to said taking and the fair market value of the remainder immediately after said taking, with consideration being given to any special or general benefits resulting from the utilization of the part taken for highway purposes.